Pennsylvania cleaning business license and insurance requirements

 If you run a business with employees, or if it’s a corporation, partnership or multi-member LLC, you need an EIN for tax requirements.

 But if you’re the only one in your business, like in a sole proprietorship or single-member LLC, the IRS doesn’t make you get an EIN.
-Still, having one can help keep your personal and business money separate.
+Still, having one can help keep your personal and business finances separate.

 Getting an EIN is free.
 You can get one online or fill out a form called SS-4 and send it to the IRS by fax or mail.